awyspr/awyspr-fieldnotes/2026-04-11-awsmp-setup-disco-api-access.md

 --search-text "Drata"
 ```

-Like many AWS integration services for PartnerCentral and marketplace, the Disco API only works in us-east-1, so make sure your systems team tests it there.
+Like many AWS integration services for PartnerCentral and Marketplace, the Discovery API only works in ```us-east-1```, so make sure your systems team tests it there.
+And make sure its not having a hiccup at the time ...

 The ```IntegrationId``` is the one wierd bit for this API.
-Allegedly you need to include it (does not matter what the value is, just not zero), but our testing suggests its not supported by the aws marketplace-discovery method - YMMV.
+Allegedly according to docs you need to include it (does not matter what the value is, just not zero), but our testing suggests its not supported by the ```marketplace-discovery``` method - wierd.

-They should get back something like this:
+Systems folks should get back something like this:

 ```
 {